Team5818/RogueCephalopod-2017/README.md

                       \_/__/                                           \/_/                                    \/_/
 ```

-Rivera Robotics' real code for 2017.
+Riviera Robotics' real code for 2017.